 Dr. Deckard has incorporated advanced technology into the implant process, including the Sirona CBCT.
 Utilizing this technology, Dr. Deckard can produce high-quality images of soft and hard tissue.
 This allows him to place the dental implant with a less invasive procedure.

-To replace a tooth, an implant (a titanium post) is surgically placed in the jaw bone.
-This will support a dental crown and will also preserve the bone, preventing bone loss.
-The dental crown will look, feel and function just like your natural teeth.
+We will surgically place an implant or titanium post in the jaw bone to replace a tooth.
+This will support a dental crown and preserve the bone, preventing bone loss.
+The dental crown will look, feel, and function like your natural teeth.
 They require no special care.
-You can brush and floss as you normally would and simply visit our Washington D.C. dentist office every six months for a regular checkup.
+You can brush and floss as you normally would and simply visit our Washington, D.C. dentist’s office every six months for a regular checkup.

 Why Choose an Implant-Supported Dental Crown?

 If you want a replacement tooth that functions just like a natural tooth, then an implant-supported dental crown is what you need.
 As the number one solution for missing teeth, dental implants offer many more benefits than your other options.
 Since we surgically place the implant in the jaw bone, it will not wiggle around in your mouth.
 There is no risk of your restoration slipping or falling out.

 An implant-secured crown is durable enough that you do not even need to worry about eating restrictions.
 Because implants act as new tooth roots, you can eat hard, crunchy, and chewy foods once fully healed.
 Dental implants also do not require preparation for adjacent teeth.
 This means we do not need to remove any natural tooth enamel from perfectly healthy teeth for dental crowns.